-And it’s hard to believe it was once the old airport used to service international flights into Hong Kong.
+And it’s hard to believe it was once the old airport that used to service international flights into Hong Kong.
 You will see some structures that give a nod to its aviation history.

-Shuttle Bus: There are often free shuttle buses at the cruise terminal which can take you to the nearest metro station.
+Shuttle Bus: There are often free shuttle buses at the cruise terminal, which can take you to the nearest metro station.
 Public transport is easy to use.
 But just be sure you know the name of the closest station to your hotel.

 How to get from Hong Kong cruise terminal to Hong Kong International Airport.

-If you do decide not to extend your stay in Hong Kong, there are taxis at the cruise terminal to take you to the airport.
+If you decide not to extend your stay in Hong Kong, there are taxis at the cruise terminal to take you to the airport.